Stressed about your retirement?

 - It may prevent you from securing another loan with your house

-Qualifying for a reverse mortgage in 2020
+Qualifying for a reverse mortgage

 A reverse mortgage is not based on your credit record.
 It is based on your age and your home’s value and location.